Anx450z/rubymine-theme/README.md

 - Open VSCode
 - Click on the extensions icon in the left-hand sidebar (or press Ctrl + Shift + X)
-- Search for "MidnightMirage Theme"
+- Search for "Ruby Theme"
 - Click "Install"
 - Click "Reload" to activate the theme